 I thought I could never live without her.
 It was hard to imagine life in a world she didn’t exist.
 In my mind, such a world never existed.
 But fate is cruel; it brutally obliterates all that is beautiful and lovely.
 It destroys every promise without compassion and leaves behind what is only miserable and shameful.
-Continue with reading
+Continue reading “The Posthumous Birthday”

 Two weeks have gone by and I still cannot believe you are gone.
 One and a half-year ago, there were many things I wanted you to know; things I wished I had done differently and things I wished I had told you.
 Just a year ago, things were so very different.
 Just a month ago, although the doctors had been telling me otherwise, I didn’t want to believe you were going.
 I know you respected my eccentric nature and still loved me, but I never desired to be so alone as you have left me to be now.
 I didn’t want you to respect my weaknesses so much.
-Continue with reading
+Continue reading “Things I Still Want Her to Know”

 I always told her she was actually in love with a ghost.
 She used to laugh crazily, and told me “yes, you are no less than a ghost”.